Rae699/Blog/_posts/2025-03-03-my-second-post.md

 ## 📚 Core CS Curriculum
 - **Structure and Interpretation of Computer Programs (SICP)**: Focuses on programming paradigms, recursion, and functional programming.
-- **Computer Systems: A Programmer’s Perspective (CS:APP)**: Delves into low-level programming, memory, assembly, and linking.
+- **Computer Systems: A Programmer's Perspective (CS:APP)**: Delves into low-level programming, memory, assembly, and linking.
 - **The Algorithm Design Manual (Skiena)**: Concentrates on algorithms, data structures, and problem-solving techniques.
 - **Operating Systems: Three Easy Pieces (OSTEP)**: Covers memory, scheduling, concurrency, processes, and virtual memory.
 - **Computer Networking: A Top-Down Approach**: Discusses TCP/IP, HTTP, routing, security, and distributed networking.
 - **Thinking in Systems (Meadows)**: Provides insights into big-picture system design and architecture.
 - **Designing Data-Intensive Applications (DDIA)**: Explores distributed data, scalability, and real-time computing.
 - **Reading in Database**: Focuses on database internals, including indexes, transactions, and query optimization.
+- **Fluent Python**: This is a side constant reading that I will refer to every day to enhance my understanding of Python's idiomatic constructs and advanced features.
 - **C Programming: A Modern Approach**: Emphasizes low-level memory management, pointers, and system programming.
 - **Cloud Architecture Patterns**: Examines distributed AI applications and scalable systems.

----
+-	**Introduction to the Theory of Computation**: Only Ch.
+1-6, light Ch.
+7-9: Covers automata & complexity for deeper CS knowledge.
+-	**Computational Complexity**: Only Part I & II.

 ## 🤖 AI Track (For Advanced Trading Systems)
 Once the core systems are solid: